MarcusTennant/EMTATracker/README.md

 Also provided in this repo is a test loop (demoWebpage.html) of gps data pulled from our arduino of a drive around Penn State Behrend.

-As this was a prototype proof of concept, going from initial design to implementation in about 8 weeks, much of the code could use some refactoring.
+As this was a prototype proof of concept, going from initial design to completed implementation in about 8 weeks, much of the code could use some refactoring.
 However at this stage the project is essentially finished.

 Android
 ![screenshot](./AndroidTest.jpg)